supermegadav/mcmg-src-rules/Famicom_Trilogy/Any.md

 ## Versions

-Japanese version must be used for all games
+Japanese version must be used for SMB2J and SMB3.
+You can use NA or JAP for SMB1 since there is no differences between versions
 NES repro cart and .nes files are not allowed for SMB2J
 All-Stars version (SNES) is not allowed

 ## Timing

-*Game switch and load times are <ins>excluded</ins> from the final time.*
+*Game switch and load times are <ins>excluded</ins> from the final time.
-Use the timing indication below to remove all load times and game switch and submit it in the **without loads**.
+Use the timing indication below to remove all load times, game switch and to add all individual games to your final time.
 If you're unsure, put the total time in **with loads** and moderators will retime the run.
+You must submit both *without loads* and *with loads*.

 We allow a maximum of 2 minutes between games.
 All exceeding time will be part of your final time.